Fenugreek: benefits, dosage, contraindications

 Properties

-Fenugreek, used for centuries to stimulate the production of breast milk, has been evaluated for its galactagogue potential through clinical studies.
-Although direct evidence of its effectiveness is rare, a significant study showed that consuming fenugreek tea could increase milk production and facilitate weight gain in infants, suggesting a positive impact on lactation.
-An animal study highlighted some mechanisms behind these traditionally observed effects: fenugreek acts by modulating the insulin axis and growth-related hormones, thereby promoting better synthesis of milk components.
-Moreover, it stimulates the secretion of oxytocin, essential for effective milk ejection.
+Fenugreek, used for centuries to stimulate breast milk production, has been evaluated for its galactagogue potential in clinical studies.
+Although direct evidence of its effectiveness is limited, a significant study showed that consuming fenugreek tea could increase milk production and help infants gain weight, suggesting a positive impact on lactation.
+An animal study highlighted some mechanisms behind these traditionally observed effects: fenugreek acts by modulating the insulin axis and growth-related hormones, thereby promoting improved synthesis of milk components.
+In addition, it stimulates oxytocin secretion, which is essential for effective milk ejection.
 This combination of hormonal actions explains how fenugreek can support lactation, justifying its use by healthcare professionals and breastfeeding mothers despite the need for further research to confirm these effects.

 Usages associés